edceliz/expandable-online-portfolio/README.md

 > `self::render('view-name', ['name' => 'Sample']) // The Twig file on views folder will automatically be rendered.`

+**SASS/SCSS**

+CSS Styling can be done with SASS/SCSS.
+The files can be found on `/resources/scss` folder.
+Running the following command will automatically process all changes in your SCSS file during production to `/public/css` folder.

+> `sass --watch resources/scss:public/css`

 ### Other Features
 There are also other features such as `Database`, `Authentication` and `Upload` which helps on managing other operations.